clumpspirit/homelab/README.md

 ## Repo Structure

 Decided to fully commit to Flux CD and their best practices.
+I currently only have a single cluster setup, so I'm not utilizing a production directory (yet).

 Set up the repo according to [this guide](https://fluxcd.io/flux/guides/repository-structure/).